medi-connect/medi-connect/docs/Documentation.md

 Each microservice is designed to manage its own database schema, following the **database-per-service** pattern.
 This approach ensures better scalability, loose coupling, and independent maintainability of microservices.

-Below is a high-level description of the database tables for each microservice:
+Below is a description of the database tables for each microservice:

 ---